 Vision blinds can also be supplied in blackout fabrics.
-These combine a modern look with the ability to control the light and shade during the daytime as well as providing a good level of darkness later on.
+These combine a modern look with the ability to control the light and shade during the daytime and provide a good level of darkness.

 What other solutions are there if I don’t want specifically blackout blinds?

 If you like the look of shutters these work well to provide a good level of darkness, especially if combined with a fabric blind such as a roller blind or hive pleated blind too.